As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Looking at the graph above we can see that K-Pop overtook J-Pop in terms of popularity around the world at roughly the same time as Japan.

 The map above shows how much more popular K-Pop is around the world.
-K-Pop being red and J-Pop being blue.
+K-Pop is red and J-Pop is blue.

 Is there even any blue?…